Scot G. McAfee, MD

-The PGY-3 is a period of intensive outpatient experience in the Adult Outpatient Service.
+The PGY-3 year is an intensive outpatient experience in the Adult Outpatient Service.
 During this year, residents also gain experience in developmental disorders in the Developmental Center.
-Exposure to the geriatric population is comprised of ongoing treatment throughout the year in the adult clinic, as well as a four-month rotation in our Geriatric Psychiatry Service.
+Exposure to the geriatric population is comprised of ongoing treatment throughout the year in the adult clinic.
 Residents acquire knowledge and skills in the pharmacotherapeutic management of patients and crisis intervention, as well as in the use of short- and long-term individual psychotherapy modalities.
 Opportunities to engage as a co-therapist in group therapy are offered.
 There is intensive supervision of the residents’ case loads.
 With this in mind, each resident is assigned three to five supervisors (or more, if deemed necessary), in addition to supervision provided in team meetings and case seminars.
 Seminars consist of a year-long symposium on ethics and psychodynamic techniques and classes in CBT, sexuality, forensic psychiatry, addictions, split treatment, college mental health, personality disorders, public psychiatry, outpatient case conferences and journal club.

 Representative Psychiatry Rotation Schedule